 Game 2 Box Score

-Tim Wilson (Jr., Redmond, Wash.) went 4-for-10 with an RBI, four runs scored and four stolen bases.
-Nate McClellan (Jr., Shoreline, Wash.) also had four hits and drove in a pair of runs on the day.
+Tim Wilson went 4-for-10 with an RBI, four runs scored and four stolen bases.
+Nate McClellan (Sr., Shoreline, Wash.) also had four hits and drove in a pair of runs on the day.
 Linfield improved to 20-3 on the season and kept a firm grip on first place in the NWC with a record of 13-1.

 Kaulana Smith and Lucas Stone each had three hits for Puget Sound, which fell to 10-15 on the season and 5-6 in NWC play with the losses.